Rapid Response

 Applying for Rapid Response Grants

-CERF rapid response funds can help to reduce the inconsistency and delays humanitarian organizations may experience when receiving voluntary contributions.
-Rapid response funds help support life-saving, humanitarian activities in the initial stages of a sudden-onset crisis.
+CERF rapid response funds help UN agencies and their partners respond quickly to new humanitarian needs.
+Rapid response funds help support life-saving, humanitarian activities in the initial stages of a sudden-onset crisis or for slow-onset crises.
 They may also be used to respond to time-critical requirements or a significant deterioration in an existing emergency.

 Rapid response funds are disbursed as soon as possible.
-They can be used as soon as a disaster occurs and must be expended within six months.
-The LoU between OCHA and the eligible recipient will clearly specify the date that funds can start being used.
-If the recipient wishes to use funds prior to this date, it must clearly explain why.
+They can be used as soon as a disaster occurs and must typically be expended within six months.
+CERF encourages UN agencies to make use of the option to choose an early start date, up to 6 weeks prior to disbursement.

-The provision of rapid response funds is a field-driven exercise whereby:
+The provision of rapid response funds is a Country-driven exercise whereby:

-- The RC/HC recommends use of CERF and identifies priority life-saving needs by consulting the IASC country team.
+• The RC/HC requests use of CERF Funding and identifies priority life-saving needs by consulting the humanitarian country team.

 Agencies cannot submit proposals directly to the ERC.